Legislative and Advocacy Goals and Objectives

 • Communicate with the Public Service Commission to advocate for regulatory decisions and public utility rate structures that will not adversely impact low- and middle-income state retirees and active workers.

-GSRA Goals and Objectives for 2022
+GSRA Legislative Goals and Objectives for 2022

 • Obtain funding for a cost-of-living adjustment (COLA) in FY 2022.